 In Power BI, Drillthrough is an option to navigate to different layers of the data of a selected category data set.
-For example, under one manger there could be different employees and at the overall picture, we have seen manger-wise sales performance which comprises all his team members’ data.
-If you want to see “Manager 1” breakup of different employees then Drill Down can help us to Drillthrough this information and analyze deeply.
+For example, under one manger, there could be different employees, and in the overall picture, we have seen manger-wise sales performance, which comprises all his team members’ data.
+If you want to see “Manager 1” breakup of different employees, then Drill Down can help us to Drillthrough this information and analyze deeply.

-Especially in Power BI user doesn’t have the luxury of seeing the breakup of the summary visual and this is the common thinking everybody has those who are new to Power BI dashboards.
-However, in Power BI we have the option of seeing the detailed data or analysis by using the “Drillthrough” option.
+Especially in Power BI, the user doesn’t have the luxury of seeing the breakup of the summary visual, and this is the common thinking everybody has those who are new to Power BI dashboards.
+However, in Power BI, we have the option of seeing the detailed data or analysis by using the “Drillthrough” option.

 How to Use Drillthrough Filter in Power BI?

-To apply Drillthrough filter in Power BI first you need some sort of data and below is the data you can use it to practice drill through.
+To apply the Drillthrough filter in Power BI first, you need some sort of data, and below is the data you can use it to practice drill through.

 - Choose the excel file from the saved location.